 This Slow Cooker Corned Beef & Cabbage is a classic recipe that is perfect for St. Patrick’s Day or any day of the year.
 The crockpot makes corned beef melt in your mouth tender.

 The slow cooker is the BEST and EASIEST way to make corned beef!
-You can make this classic recipe below or my Guinness or Maple Mustard Corned Beef for St. Patrick’s Day.
+You can make this classic recipe below or my Guinness Corned Beef and Cabbage or Maple Mustard Corned Beef for St. Patrick’s Day.

 What is corned beef and what cut should I buy?